Benrahan/SciX/README.md

 # Open the .Rmd in RStudio
 Choose a disease and open the respective folder e.g AD, PD, HD \
+There are three files labelled 1 --> 3 from metadata to gene ontology.
+The full script is found in 3.gene_ontology, however we will be learning the theory for metadata, differential expression and gene ontology seperately. \
 Double click on the SciX.Genies.Rmd file to open in RStudio.
 Carefully follow the instructions.\
 Enjoy!